top of page

 Martin Van Creveld

-Martin Van Creveld is professor of history at the Hebrew University of Jerusalem.
-His recent publications include The Transformation of War (Free Press, 1990); The Sword and the Olive: A Critical History of the Israel Defense Force (Public Affairs, 1998); The Rise and Decline of the State (Cambridge University Press, 1999); The Art of War: Warfare and Military Thought (Cassel, 2000).
-He is currently working on a book entitled From the Amazons to GI Jane: Women, Men, and War.
+Martin Van Creveld is a professor of history at the Hebrew University of Jerusalem.
+His recent publications include The Transformation of War (1990), The Sword and the Olive: A Critical History of the Israel Defense Force (1998), The Rise and Decline of the State (1999), and The Art of War: Warfare and Military Thought (2000).
+He is currently working on a book titled From the Amazons to GI Jane: Women, Men, and War.

 Nicolas van de Walle

-Nicolas van de Walle is Professor of Government at Cornell University and a Nonresident Fellow at the Center for Global Development in Washington DC.
+Nicolas van de Walle is a professor of government at Cornell University and a nonresident fellow at the Center for Global Development in Washington, DC.

 Justus M. van der Kroef

-Justus M. Van Der Kroef (Ph.D.
-Columbia, 1951) was born in Indonesia, of Dutch descent, and since World War II has twice returned to that area for extensive research into problems of cultural change, a subject on which he has written several books.
-He is associate professor of sociology at the University of Bridgeport (Connecticut).
+Justus M. van der Kroef (PhD Columbia, 1951) was born in Indonesia, of Dutch descent, and since World War II has twice returned to that area for extensive research into problems of cultural change, a subject on which he has written several books.
+He is an associate professor of sociology at the University of Bridgeport in Connecticut.

 Peter van der Veer

-Peter Van Der Veer, director of the Max Plnack Institute for the Religious and Ethnic Diversity in Gottingen and professor at-large at Utrecht University, has published widely on religion and Nationalism in India, including the book Religious Nationalism (1994), and Imperial Encounters (2001).
+Peter van der Veer, the director of the Max Planck Institute for the Religious and Ethnic Diversity in Gottingen and a professor at-large at Utrecht University, has published widely on religion and nationalism in India, including the books Religious Nationalism (1994) and Imperial Encounters (2001).

 Katherine S. Van Eerde